Ph. D. student

 University of Washington

-In the end-of-year rush, I completely missed that the ACM Queue published my invited article on distributed transactions for their “Research for Practice” series.
-My article summarizes three recent papers – Spanner, TAPIR, and Callas – and discusses why they are important innovations for distributed transactions.
+In the end-of-year rush, I completely missed that the ACM Queue published my invited article on distributed transactions in their “Research for Practice” series.
+My article summarizes three recent papers – Spanner, TAPIR, and Callas – and discusses why they are important innovations in distributed transactions.